MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 Design:

-- 2 Cargo Link - Inter-system (titanium to Bessel III-b, tungsten to Bessel III-b)
+- 2 Cargo Link - Inter-system

 Materials:

 - Manufactured
-  - Comm Relay: 2
+  - Comm Relay: 1
-  - Reactive Gauge: 6
+  - Reactive Gauge: 3
 - Solid
-  - Aluminum: 24
+  - Aluminum: 12
-  - Iron: 40
+  - Iron: 20

 The only connections here are titanium storage to the outgoing/red box of one cargo link, and tungsten storage to the outgoing/red box of the other cargo link.
+Helium is supplied from the other end of these links.
 Here's a picture to reinforce the idea that each resource uses its own dedicated link:

 ![screenshot showing the links between local storage for titanium and tungsten and their respective cargo link's green bays](images/tirna-viii-c-cargo-link-connections.jpg)